IsmaelNjama/hrvanalysis-project/README.md

 # Basic usage

 After registering the users are able to:
-* Add subjects to they study board
+* Add subjects to their study board
 * Upload HRV marker files(supported by pyhrv) of their subjects and run the analysis
 * Compare and export their subject data to pdf reports.